Zenitugo/docker-eks/documentation.md

 ```
 The prometheus alert manager pod wasn't also scheduled to any nodes

+3. I started to research on how to rectify a volume binding error for kubernetes pods.

-3. After troubleshooting, I came across these (https://repost.aws/knowledge-center/eks-persistent-storage) and videos on youtube on how to get this done and I decided to use aterraform script to create the cbs driver.
+4. After troubleshooting, I came across these (https://repost.aws/knowledge-center/eks-persistent-storage) and videos on youtube on how to get this done and I decided to use a terraform script to create the cbs driver.
 This is the resource in the **ebs-driver directory**

-4. Write a claim for your ebs and edit the prometheus pod and alertmanager pods
+5. Write a claim for your ebs and edit the prometheus pod and alertmanager pods
 In these section of the resources above, let the claimName match the nameunder the metadata section in the claim.yml file
 ```
 volumes: